-When the emotional abuser apologizes and tries to make amends with their ex-partner after they’ve done a lot of personal growth and development, should they expect a response from their ex?
-Is that expecting too much?
+When the emotional abuser apologizes to the person they’ve hurt and tries to make amends, especially after they’ve done a lot of personal growth and development, should they expect a response from their ex?

 In this article, I’m going to share a perspective from someone who has been on the journey of healing from being an emotional abuser.

-This person (I believe she is a woman) wrote a heartfelt letter to her ex-partner, admitting to her past behaviors.
-She acknowledged her issues and the therapy she was undergoing and even brought up the possibility that she may never cross paths again.
+A woman reached out to me, telling me she wrote a heartfelt letter to her ex-partner, admitting to her past behaviors.
+She acknowledged her issues and the therapy she was undergoing and even brought up the possibility that she may never cross paths with them again.
 Her apology listed the wrongs she had committed, and she accepted full responsibility for her behaviors.

 It’s always reassuring when the one who has been hurtful takes such accountability.
 It gives me hope that other people causing difficulties in a relationship will follow that path as well.
 Yet, I also recognize the complexity of these situations.
 Sometimes, the relationship has been damaged to the point of no return.